ralphwetzel/theonionbox/README.md

 port=9876
 cookie=xa3NyourCookY6herexTOB
 ```
-Your Box will ensure that the configuration cookie will be registered prior to a connection attempt.
+Your box will ensure that the configuration cookie will be registered prior to a connection attempt.

 As this procedure limits the use of the Hidden Service - and thus the access to the control port of the node - to only those (trusted) users that are able to provide the right authorization cookie, you might consider switching off the standard authentication functionality of the node's control port via it's `torrc`:
 ```